mossgreen/mossgreen.github.io/_posts/2018-09-20-learn-from-minimum-spring-boot.md

 4. build
 In order to crate a self-contained executable jar file, we archives all compiled classes along with all jar dependencies.
 We add `spring-boot-maven-plugin`.

+## Exception in thread “main” java.lang.AbstractMethodError

+If you use `Sprint IO` to manage Spring Jar package version control, `spring-boot-starter-parent` causes this issue.

 ## (to be continued...)